saucelabs/elemental-next/frontend/docs/updated-tips/61-how-to-press-keyboard-keys/javascript.md

 ## Use Case

-Common use cases to press keyboard keys are simulating a user typing into a variety of inputs.
-You'll find inputs are needed in search bars, forms, and as stated above, traversing the user interface.
+Common use cases to press keyboard keys include simulating a user typing into a variety of inputs.
+You'll find inputs are also needed in search bars, forms, and as stated above, traversing the user interface.

 ## A Solution

 You can easily issue a key press by using the `sendKeys` command.

-This can be done to a specific element, or generically with Selenium's Action Builder ([link](https://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/lib/input_exports_Actions.html#sendKeys)).
+This can be done to a specific element or generically with Selenium's Action Builder ([link](https://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/lib/input_exports_Actions.html#sendKeys)).
 Either approach will send a key press.
 The latter will send it to the element that's currently in focus in the browser (so you don't have to specify a locator along with it), whereas the prior approach will send the key press directly to the element found.

 Let's try out a couple of examples.